Any serious BBQ enthusiast knows that BBQ sauce and rubs are not the only tools in your toolbox for keeping ribs moist and tender.

-What tool you use to mop with will depend on whether you have used a rub on your ribs or not.
+What tool you mop with will depend on whether you have used a rub on your pulled pork or ribs.

-- If you have used a rub on the ribs, you need to ensure that your mop sauce doesn't wipe it off.
+- If you have used a rub on the ribs, you must ensure that your mop sauce doesn't wipe off.
 You can buy specialized mops for mop sauce that look like small kitchen floor mops ideal for light mopping.
-These cotton mops are washable so that you can reuse them after each BBQ.
-They come clean easily in soap and water and air dry quickly.
+These cotton mops are washable, so you can reuse them after each BBQ.
+They come clean easily in soap and water, and air dry quickly.

-- Another handy tool for mop sauce is a spray bottle that sprays the mop sauce, hardly disturbing you rub at all.
-Just make sure that you grind any spices very thoroughly (like with a coffee grinder) not to clog the spray .
+- Another handy tool for mop sauce is a spray bottle that sprays the mop sauce, hardly disturbing your rub.
+Make sure you grind any spices thoroughly (like with a coffee grinder) so as not to clog the spray .

 - Avoid silicone mops or brushes as they can't carry the thin mop sauce.

-- If you haven't used a rub, you can baste more vigorously with a basting brush.
-But as Bobby Flay says, there's no need for expensive BBQ equipment: "The pastry brushes that you find in homestores can be pricey so pay a visit to your local hardware store and pick up a few paint brushes which are less expensive and work equally as well."
+- You can baste more vigorously with a basting brush if you haven't used a rub.
+But as Bobby Flay says, there's no need for expensive BBQ equipment: "The pastry brushes that you find in home stores can be pricey, so pay a visit to your local hardware store and pick up a few paint brushes which are less expensive and work equally as well."